Find answers about your account, streaming setup, monetization and the Streamity API.

 Fans can subscribe to a creator for $5 CAD per month.
 Stripe handles the payment and you get a cut after platform fees.
 Payments outside Canada are converted by your bank or card provider at their exchange rate.

-Your platform fee shrinks as you climb the Creator Program: Affiliate keeps 75% (auto at 5 followers / 3h streamed, permanent once granted), Verified 80% (15 followers / 10h, permanent once granted), VP Certified 90% (100 followers / 30h / 10 active subs — top auto-promoted tier, maintained monthly).
+Your platform fee shrinks as you climb the Creator Program: Affiliate keeps 75%, Verified 80%, VP Certified 90% (the top auto-promoted tier, maintained monthly).
+Affiliate and Verified are permanent once granted.
 Partner and VP Ambassador also keep 90% but are invite-only / admin-assigned.
-Full requirements live on /creator-program.
+The follower and hour requirements are rebalanced from time to time, so /creator-program is the source of truth for what each tier currently needs.

 Partner isn't a milestone you grind to — it's hand-selected by VPZONE admins based on the effort and results you bring to the platform: consistent streaming, healthy community, growth, and good standing.
 Streamers who are negative, toxic or inactive will likely need to grind a lot more before being considered.
 If you're consistently showing up and contributing positively, the team notices — there's nothing to apply for.